jakeboone02/js-cuint/README.md

   > `UINT64( '3266489917' )`
   > { remainder: null, \_a00: 44605, \_a16: 49842, \_a32: 0, \_a48: 0 }

-- Divide 2 unsigned 64 bits integers - note that the remainder is also provided
+- Divide 2 unsigned 64-bit integers - note that the remainder is also provided
   > `UINT64( 'F00000000000', 16 ).div( UINT64( '800000000000', 16 ) )`
   > { remainder:
   > { remainder: null,